-If you’re on a crazy turtle mission like I have been I will say this – the Great Barrier Reef is the place to be.
+If you’re on a crazy turtle mission like I have been I will say this – the Great Barrier Reef is the place to visit.

 While we were in Port Douglas we hopped on a cruise to the Low Isles.
 We were both keen to go snorkelling in the reef, having both visited when we were younger with our families but not for many years.